Warm Temps Take Us Through Last August Weekend - NewsBreak

 Officials closed three state parks to new vehicles Sunday after parking lots reached capacity, according to the state Department of Energy and Environmental Protection.
 Penwood State Park in Bloomfield and Talcott Mountain State Park in Simsbury were both closed to new visitors shortly before 1 p.m., DEEP officials said.
 Millers...

-A side deal struck by Democrats during passage of the Inflation Reduction Act would allow construction of the Mountain Valley Pipeline.

-Connecticut has 420,000 electric, natural gas customers who are more than 30 days behind in paying bills

-About 420,000 Connecticut customers of Eversource Energy and Avangrid’s electric and natural gas utilities were more than 30 days behind in paying their bills last month, according to Claire Coleman, the state’s Consumer Counsel.
-That figure has Coleman and state officials, as well as social services advocates, worried...
+About 420,000 Connecticut customers of Eversource Energy and Avangrid’s electric and natural gas utilities were more than 30 days behind in paying their bills last month, according to state Consumer Counsel Claire Coleman.
+That figure has Coleman and state officials, as well as social services advocates, worried what will...

 Comments / 0